juanfran/gulp-scss-lint/README.md

 ## Lint only modified files
 You should use [gulp-cached](https://github.com/wearefractal/gulp-cached)

-In this example, without the gulp-cached plugin, every time you save a `.scss` file the scss-lint plugin will check all your files and with gulp-cached will only checks the modified files.
+In this example, without the gulp-cached plugin, every time you save a `.scss` file the scss-lint plugin will check all your files.
+In case you have gulp-cached plugin, it will only check the modified files.

 ```js
 var scsslint = require('gulp-scss-lint');